prabhat192005/Under-Water-ROV-Remotely-Operated-Vehicle-/README.md

 ### Project Overview

-This project involves the development of an underwater Remotely Operated Vehicle (ROV) as a preliminary stage in building a fully autonomous underwater vehicle (AUV).
-The ROV is controlled via serial communication using Arduino Nano as the transmitter and Arduino Uno as the receiver.
-The system is currently in the development stage, and the circuit diagram is attached to provide a detailed layout of the components and their connections.
+The Underwater ROV (Remotely Operated Vehicle) is a low-cost, DIY underwater exploration robot designed for real-time remote operation.
+The system uses Arduino Nano as the transmitter (surface controller) and Arduino Uno as the receiver (onboard controller) to send and receive commands through a wired tether.

+This ROV is capable of navigating underwater environments using multiple thrusters and can stream live video using a camera module mounted on the vehicle.
+It also supports integration with various sensors to monitor underwater conditions like depth, temperature, and pressure.

+Communication between the surface station and the ROV is achieved via serial communication over the tether cable, ensuring reliable control and feedback.
+The vehicle is powered by a rechargeable battery and can be controlled via a joystick or a PC interface.

+This project is aimed at students, hobbyists, and researchers who are exploring underwater robotics and want a modular, affordable platform for learning and experimentation.

 ### Circuit Components: